 Keep Everything in One Place

-You should keep your medical expenses separate from the rest of your bills to make sure nothing is lost.
-Get a binder, folder, or something similar that you can use to organize all your bills and keep everything in one spot.
+You should keep your medical expenses separate from the rest of your bills to prevent loss.
+Get a binder, folder, or something similar to organize all your bills and keep everything in one spot.
 If you mix your medical bills with your other expenses or do not keep everything grouped together, you might lose some documents.

 Give Copies of Your Documents to Your Attorney